hbqdev/lan_backup/README.md

 - The `.env` file can be excluded from version control
 - Configuration and secrets are properly separated

-The script will setup all of the above in the first run.
-Then afterwards you just need to edit the config file and the .env file for the backup to run.

 ## ❓ Troubleshooting

 If you encounter issues with the backup: